pstgi/sps-v3-documentation/Installation/configuring-https-protocol.md

 1. Click "OK" to add the binding.
 1. Optionally, you can remove the HTTP binding by selecting it and clicking "Remove".

-With these stps, you have configured the frontend of SPS v3 to use HTTPS protocol.
+With these steps, you have configured the frontend of SPS v3 to use HTTPS protocol.

 ### Binding the SSL certificate to the backend